-This package was developed under R 1.8.0 in the Linux Redhat 8.0 operating system.
+This package was developed under R 1.8.0 and updated under R 2.5.1 in the Linux Redhat 8.0 operating system.
 The programs have been observed to work under Windows NT/98/2000.
 The memory requirement depends on the size of the input data but a minimum of 256Mb memory is recommended.